jhashikhar/digital-signal-governance/docs/terminology-governance.md

 Canonical stewardship is exercised to maintain consistency, boundary integrity, and conceptual clarity within the published DSG framework.
 It is not exercised to exclude legitimate governance research or commentary — researchers and practitioners may use, adapt, and build upon DSG terminology under the CC BY 4.0 license, with appropriate attribution.

-The canonical definitions in this repository serve as the authoritative reference for this published DSG framework.
+The canonical definitions maintained within this repository serve as the authoritative reference source for this published DSG framework.

 ---